Probable-Futures/docs/calling-the-api.md

 # Calling the API

-The API is a graphql endpoint located at `https://graphql.probablefutures.org/graphql` where the query is a mutation with the following inputs:
+The API is a GraphQL endpoint located at `https://graphql.probablefutures.org/graphql` where the query is a mutation with the following inputs:

 - **lon**: shorthand for longitude, of type string - required.
 Valid longitudes should be between -180 and 180.
 - **lat**: shorthand for latitude, of type string - required.
 Valid latitudes should be between -90 and 90.